1. ENTRY TO THE COURT REPORTER AND COURT ARTIST COMPETITIONS

 The lead teacher of the mock trial team must submit the entry via email to Young Citizens.
 Submissions must clearly state contain full student name, year group, school name and location, and the regional heat attended.

-All submissions must be scanned in and sent by email to email@example.com or sent by post to:
+All submissions must be scanned in and sent by email to firstname.lastname@example.org.
+We will not be accepting submissions via post.

 Entries will be judged by professional court artists and court reporters.
 Previous judges include: Julia Quenzler, Priscilla Coleman and Joshua Rozenberg QC.
 They will judged in two age categories: 12 to 14 year olds and 15 to 18 year olds.